umairmanzoor1143/GratiJar/README.md

 - No data is sent to any server
 - All your notes are stored only in your browser's localStorage
 - No analytics or tracking
+- No API keys or external services required

 ## 🌱 Future Ideas